morpheusgraphql/morpheus-graphql/specifications.md

-**Fragment**: whole spread will be done there (for performance reason), Selection and Argument will be Validated on Query, because there will be no unused fragment we will validate all subfields.
+**Fragment**: whole spread will be done there (for performance reason), Selection and Argument will be Validated on Query, because there will be no unused fragment we will validate all sub fields.

 - **unusedFragment**: ✅ + 🧪 (>= 2.0)
 - **unknownTargetType**: ✅ + 🧪